 I was born in Lesotho in southern Africa and travelled to Zambia and Malawi whilst I was still very young, so Africa has been ‘in my blood’ from an early age.
 My first job immediately after leaving school was at a local vineyard giving tours and wine tastings, which provided some good first lessons in communicating to some very demanding groups!
 Completing a degree in Biology and a post-graduate certificate in teaching, I went on to teach science at secondary school level for a few years before starting work at WRENmedia, where I am about to mark 20 years of communicating science for agricultural and rural development.
 Whilst I have travelled to various countries around the world, my heart seems to remain in Africa.
 Working with our ‘family’ of African correspondents has been hugely rewarding, and I get enormous pleasure in seeing them progress in their reporting and winning accolades for their journalism, as many have done.
 As Director of WRENmedia, I am, of course, immensely proud of what we achieve as a team, in how we support one another and complement each other’s skills in the varied work we do, and in how often clients come back to us for new projects, even when they have moved to different organisations.
-And, having just got married, I am looking forward to the next chapter of my life in and outside of WRENmedia.
+And, having got married in 2015, I am enjoying the new chapter of my life in and outside of WRENmedia.

 Having been brought up on a small family farm in the UK, I have always been interested in agriculture and the challenges farmers face.
 When young, I also lived in Kenya for two years with the nomadic Turkana people, which sparked my passion for international development.
 Before completing an MA in International Development, I worked in Kenya and Uganda for various projects, including helping to design and implement early childhood education training on behalf of UNICEF.
 After my studies, I was an intern for the advocacy organisation, Justice Africa, before working in communication for the Catholic aid agency, CAFOD.
 At WRENmedia I have had the opportunity to further develop my research, writing and editing and learn new skills including design, web and video editing.
 I particularly enjoy developing products that use visual elements to communicate science and research, whether it's sourcing images for publications, producing videos to highlight the impact of work to re-green Africa's landscape and tackle aflatoxin, or designing policy briefs and booklets to grab the attention of readers to increase the visibility of our client's work.